 I love reading about historical figures like the Robber Barons: I’ve read about the Vanderbilts, Rockefellers, Carnegies, Mellons and Morgans.
-The topic of today is Hugo Stinnes, the Inflation King, or “Inflationskönig” in German.
-I did not know that much about this Tycoon.
-Most of the information on Hugo Stinnes has been in German.
-Not before I read the book ”The New Depression” by James Rickards did I get to know about this man.
+The topic of today is Hugo Stinnes, more famously known as the Inflation King, or “Inflationskönig” in the original German.
+Most of the information on Hugo Stinnes has been in German, and I did not know that much about this Tycoon before I read the book ”The New Depression” by James Rickards.

 If you have grown up in the West and paid attention at school, you know that Germany in the 1920s suffered hyperinflation.
 This led to a devastating loss of purchasing power for the general population in the country.
 People lost all their savings they had in the bank, and they had to pay for products with more and more of their currency.
 There are pictures of people carrying cash in wheelbarrows and kids playing with their useless currency.